 Tax time is always stressful for small businesses.
 As you gather your receipts and paid invoices, you may not have time to research the tax code to maximize your deductions and minimize your tax burden.
-You may know the common deductions you usually claim, but you could be missing out on others.
+You may know the standard deductions you usually claim, but you could be missing out on others.
 You don’t want to leave deductions on the table because the more deductions you can claim, the less you’ll shell out in taxes.

 Insurance may be one of those expenses that you have not deducted.
 As a general rule, corporate expenses that are necessary to operate a trade or business are tax-deductible under guidelines published by the Internal Revenue Service.1 That rule would apply to your company’s insurance premiums because they are vital expenditures for running a trade or business.